justzuka/python-django-sql-learn/README.md

 ## Create users and Tokens

-Open signup in swagger and click try it out, after execute it should return something like this.
+Find myuserauth/signup endpoint in swagger and click try it out, after execute it should return something like this.

 ```
 {